faxenoff/ultrasharp-tools-mcp/Run.Docs/Claude/add-to-CLAUDE.md

 ## Best Practices

 ✅ **DO**:
+- Call `get_capabilities()` at startup to check available features
-- Start with load_solution + LoadProject
+- Start with load_solution + load_project
 - Use FQN for all symbol operations
-- Check AnalyzeCodeStyle before committing
+- Check analyze_code_style before committing
-- Use FormatCode for consistency
+- Use format_code for consistency
 - Review changes with git diff

 ❌ **DON'T**:
-- Don't scan files manually - use LoadProject type map
+- Don't scan files manually - use load_project type map
 - Don't guess FQNs - fuzzy matching handles variations
-- Don't skip LoadSolution - required for all operations
+- Don't skip load_solution - required for all operations
-- Don't forget to load dependencies with LoadSolution
+- Don't forget to load dependencies with load_solution
+- Don't assume semantic mode is available - check with get_capabilities()

 ## Support & Resources